Charmaine (song)

 "Charmaine" is a popular song written by Ernö Rapée and Lew Pollack.
 The song was written in 1926 and published in 1927.
-However, Desmond Carrington on his BBC Radio 2 programme marked the song's writing as being in 1913.
+However, Desmond Carrington on his BBC Radio 2 programme marked the song as having been written in 1913.

 Background

-The song was originally in waltz time, but later versions were in common time."Charmaine" is one of many popular songs whose lyrics use a "Bluebird of happiness" as a symbol of cheer: "I wonder, when bluebirds are mating, will you come back again?"
+The song was originally in waltz time, but later versions were in common time.
+"Charmaine" is one of many popular songs whose lyrics use a "bluebird of happiness" as a symbol of cheer: "I wonder, when bluebirds are mating, will you come back again?"

-The song was originally composed for the 1926 silent movie What Price Glory?
+The song was originally composed for the 1926 silent film What Price Glory?

-Shel Talmy produced the Bachelors version with Big Jim Sullivan on lead guitar and Jimmy Page on guitar.